 Photographs and Recordings: You are welcome to take photos and videos, but please do not use flash, especially during sacred liturgies.

-We welcome private recordings during the Colloquium.
+We welcome volunteer recordings of the liturgies and lectures during the Colloquium.
 In fact, amateur recordings are kept in a collection online by one of our members at this site, and are available for free access.
-If you do record a session or liturgy, please consider sharing your files with him so that others may hear them.
-Please consider bringing a recorder and assisting with this.
+If you do record a session or liturgy, please consider sharing your files with the site’s owner so that others may hear them.
+Please consider bringing a recorder and/or video camera and assisting with this.

 Contact us at firstname.lastname@example.org for more information about sharing your recordings.

-HOTEL ACCOMMODATIONS are available at the Hampton Inn Chicago North (Loyola Station), 1209 W. Albion Avenue, Chicago, IL 60626, 1-312-265-5800.
-Rooms are available at the special conference price of $169 per room per night, plus tax, for single or double rooms, up to occupancy of two per room.
-Make your reservation before May 25, 2018 to get the special group rate.
+HOTEL ACCOMMODATIONS are available at the Sonesta Philadelphia Downtown Rittenhouse Square, 1800 Market St, Philadelphia, PA 19103, Phone: (800) 766-3782.
+Rooms are available at the special conference price of $129 per room per night, plus tax, for single or double rooms, up to occupancy of four per room.
+Make your reservation before June 10, 2019 to get the special group rate.
 Please use the link for reservations with the room block.
+Guests will also receive a 25% discounted parking rate for the duration of their stay and complimentary wireless internet service in all guest rooms.

 To register for hotel accommodations at this special rate access the reservation link below: